vladimirmezera/icinga2-plugins/wildfly-plugin/README.md

 # Wildfly plugin

-Plugin for get data from JBoss AS, Wildfly or JBoss EAP 6(7).
+Nagios plugin for get JVM and Thread information from JBoss AS, Wildfly or JBoss EAP 6(7).
 This plugin uses management API (REST API).
-Plugin return status and performance data.
-Plugin call application servers by curl command.
+The script returns status and performance data.
+Plugin calls application servers by curl command.
 If reponse (HTTP status code) is from 200 to 300 than return OK and performance data.
 Otherwise return ERROR with http status.

 ## Run in domain mode
 ```shell